quotetree/ai-quote-builder-/PREVIEW_TAB_EDITING_IMPLEMENTATION.md

 - Automatically recalculates all totals after deletion
 - If last product is deleted, preview returns to empty state
 - Success toast notification after deletion

+### 4. **Clear Chat** 🔄
+- "Clear Chat" button appears at the top of the chat panel when there are messages
+- Allows starting over with a clean canvas
+- Perfect for when:
+  - Scope of work changes mid-conversation
+  - You want to build a completely different quote
+  - You need to reset and start fresh
+- Confirmation dialog before clearing
+- Clears all messages from database and state
+- Resets suggested products and quote preview
+- Shows fresh welcome message after clearing
+- Shows message count (e.g., "5 messages") in header

 ## User Interface